ironhack-labs/lab-unit-testing-jasmine/README.md

 **Write the Code to Make the Test Pass**

-8. Update the code of the `sum` function to make the new test pass.<br>Once you correctly implement the new functionality, the test should turn green 🟢.
+8. Update the code of the `add` function to make the new test pass.<br>Once you correctly implement the new functionality, the test should turn green 🟢.

 <br>